THE MEANING OF HUMAN-COMPUTER INTERACTION

 certificates, matching passports, their QR-codes based on officially approved computerized registration forms, may already know what we are talking about.
 It

-described in Wikipedia “typically features isolated protagonists facing bizarre
+Wikipedia “typically features isolated protagonists facing bizarre or

 already presaged at his time.
 It resembles